 The HR manager with professional coaching skills is the architect.
 They have learned skills they can apply, and a process through which they can do so.

-Coaching in 2021 is not a random, catch all term for well-meaning managers who try to nudge people in the right direction.
+Coaching is not a random, catch all term for well-meaning managers who try to nudge people in the right direction.

 Coaching is a profession and professional coaches are builders.